 Southwestern is committed to increasing access to quality legal education.
-Southwestern hosts an annual Diversity Day event where LGBTQ students can connect with professors and our Southwestern community.
+Southwestern hosts an annual Diversity Day event where LGBTQ+ students can connect with professors and current students, and members of our on-campus LGBTQ+ student organization.
 We have scholarships specifically for our LGBTQ+ students, and we also send staff and students to the Lavender Law Conference and the LSAC LGBTQIA Equality Conference.

 Southwestern Law School’s commitment to diversity and inclusion is part of its long standing mission.
 Recruitment efforts for staff including advertising on several platforms in an effort to reach a diverse pool of qualified applicants.
 Platforms include LinkedIn, Simplicity, ZipRecruiter, Indeed, and various listservs.

 Southwestern has been committed to academic diversity since its founding in 1911.
 Our commitment to diversity in faculty, students and staff remains a top priority for us today.
 With respect to faculty, we have taken special care to note all diversity resumes that have been submitted through formal channels, such as the AALS process, or placement bulletins.
 But we have also recruited through more informal channels.
 We have called on individual faculty members to reach out to members of federal, state, and local bar associations who come from historically underrepresented communities and show promise as law teachers, and encourage them to apply for faculty positions.

 Yes, comprehensive medical coverage is offered to all employees and their partners equally, regardless of LGBTQ+ status.

 From our health-care/insurance provider:

 Aetna complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.
 Aetna does not exclude people or treat them differently because of race, color, national origin, age, disability, or sex.